-If I can speak with the tongues of men and of angels, but am destitute of Love, I have but become a loud-sounding trumpet or a clanging cymbal.
-If I possess the gift of prophecy and am versed in all mysteries and all knowledge, and have such absolute faith that I can remove mountains, but am destitute of Love, I am nothing.
-And if I distribute all my possessions to the poor, and give up my body to be burned, but am destitute of Love, it profits me nothing.
+1 If I can speak with the tongues of men and of angels, but am destitute of Love, I have but become a loud-sounding trumpet or a clanging cymbal.
+2 If I possess the gift of prophecy and am versed in all mysteries and all knowledge, and have such absolute faith that I can remove mountains, but am destitute of Love, I am nothing.
+3 And if I distribute all my possessions to the poor, and give up my body to be burned, but am destitute of Love, it profits me nothing.
 1 Cor 13:1-3

-Love is the more excellent way.
+Love agape is the more excellent way

 God pours His love into our hearts by His Spirit (Ro 5:5).
-That love is the most important attribute of our relationship with God and our relationships with one another.
-Love is vital for the flow of the Spirit.
+That love is the most important attribute of our relationship with God our Father and our Lord Jesus Christ.
+That love under girds “a way of life which transcends all others.”

 We learn love from God, for God is love.
 We love one another for we are born of God.
 He has shown us His love by sending His only begotten Son into the world so that we might live through Him, our sins forgiven.
 God dwells in us and His love is perfected in us.
 We know we dwell in God because He has given us of His Spirit.
 See 1 John 4:7-21